 Reduction of Credit

-Students who enter with a master's or other advanced degree may have the credit requirement reduced by up to 30 credits (to a minimum of 42) for previous coursework that closely corresponds with doctoral program requirements.
-The credit reduction decision will be made by the doctoral program coordinator and requires approval of the department chair.
+Students who enter with a master's or other advanced degree may have the credit requirement reduced by up to 30 credits for previous coursework that closely corresponds with doctoral program requirements.
+The credit reduction decision will be made by the doctoral advisor and requires approval of the doctoral program director.
 Requests for reduction of credit are reviewed only after acceptance to the doctoral program.

 Time Requirements

-Students must complete all requirements for the PhD in Health Services Research within 9 calendar years from the time of first enrollment as a doctoral student in the program or with provisional status.
-PhD students are expected to progress steadily toward their degree and to complete all coursework and the written exam in order to advance to candidacy within no more than 6 years.
+Students must complete all requirements for the PhD in Health Services Research within 9 calendar years from the time of first enrollment as a doctoral student in the program.
+PhD students are expected to progress steadily toward their degree and to complete all coursework and comprehensive and field exams in order to advance to candidacy within no more than 6 years.

 Degree Requirements